Explain the Functional Block Diagram of Microprocessor 8085

-A microprocessor is an integrated circuit which understands and executes computer instructions.
+A microprocessor is an integrated circuit that understands and executes computer instructions.
 As well as performs various arithmetic and logical operations.

-Do you know, Intel 4004 was the first available commercially microprocessor.
+Intel 4004 was the first commercially available microprocessor.

 8085 Microprocessor is 40 pin IC.
 It operates on a 3MHz frequency and +5V power supply.